Death notification, 3 survivor benefits, and required documents

 The FEMA offers 3 benefits for surviving family members.

 FEMA provides financial assistance for funeral and burial expenses when a death is caused directly or indirectly by a presidentially declared disaster.
-Covered expenses include casket or urn, burial plot or cremation niche, marker or headstone, interment services, funeral ceremonies, clergy fees, transfer of remains, and up to 5 certified death certificates.
-The maximum amount per death is set annually and subject to the overall Other Needs Assistance (ONA) household cap of $43,600 (FY2025).
+Covered expenses include transfer of remains, casket or urn, burial plot or cremation niche, marker or headstone, interment services, funeral ceremonies, clergy fees, death certificates, and reinterment costs if disinterment was caused by the disaster.
+The maximum amount per death is set annually and subject to the overall Other Needs Assistance (ONA) household cap of $43,600 (for disasters declared on or after October 1, 2024).
+By law, FEMA cannot provide funding when any other source -- insurance, Social Security, Veterans Affairs benefits, donations, or crowdfunding -- has covered expenses for the same disaster-related need.
+Not covered: obituary notices, flowers, printed programs, catering, transportation of attendees, or tips and gratuities.

-FEMA Individual Assistance provides housing assistance (rental assistance, home repair, home replacement) and Other Needs Assistance (medical, dental, personal property, transportation, childcare, moving and storage) to disaster survivors.
-Serious Needs Assistance provides an upfront flexible payment for immediate needs like food, water, and medication without documentation at the time of application.
+FEMA Individual Assistance provides housing assistance (rental assistance, home repair, home replacement, up to $43,600 per household for disasters declared on or after October 1, 2024) and Other Needs Assistance (medical, dental, personal property, transportation, childcare, moving and storage, up to $43,600 per household).
+Serious Needs Assistance provides a one-time upfront flexible payment of $770 per household for immediate needs like food, water, baby formula, and medication without documentation at the time of application.
+Displacement Assistance provides funding for immediate housing needs when survivors cannot return home.

 SAMHSA's Disaster Distress Helpline provides 24/7 crisis counseling and support for people experiencing emotional distress related to disasters, including grief from disaster-related deaths.
 The helpline is free, multilingual, and confidential.